leamas/supybot-irccat/README.md

     <leamas> join #al-bot-test
 ```

-* The lines sent to irccat should be formatted like
- `section;password; some text to show`.
-To test, send such a line using nc:
+Use the companion script to send a message...
 ```
-    $ echo "foo;pwfoo;footext to show" | nc  --send-only localhost 12345
+    $ plugins/Irccat/irccat localhost -s 12345 foo footext to show
+    pwfoo
     $
 ```

-In the selected channel you will see:
+...and you will see a line in the selected channel:
 ```
     *al-bot-test* footext to show
 ```